Tuesday, March 17, 2026

 | Mature listening program | Weekly (rotating) | 3–5 questions | Rotate question sets so no employee sees the same twice |

 The "rotating question set" model is particularly effective at scale.
-Instead of sending the same 5 questions every week, FormAI rotates through a bank of 30+ questions, so employees see fresh prompts each cycle while the platform builds a comprehensive picture over time.
+Instead of sending the same 5 questions every week, the goal is to rotate through a bank of 30+ questions so employees see fresh prompts each cycle while the platform builds a comprehensive picture over time.
+Automated rotation is on the FormAI roadmap.

 Collecting pulse data is the easy part.
 The hard part—where most programs fail—is turning thousands of data points into clear, actionable intelligence.
 This is where AI transforms the process.